moritzschaefer/kickercam/README.md

 # kickercam

 New version in "jetson".
-Test rest sux
+The rest sux.
+Jetson IP: 192.168.178.111, VNC password: password (connect with tightvnc client, or similar).

 Foosball (Kicker, Tablesoccer) live camera with goal detection and slow-motion replay